Photo of Great Horned Owl and Owlet by Janine Schutt

-Since 2006 KAS has awarded $95,500 in Scholarships.
+Since 2006 KAS has awarded $136,500 in Scholarships.

 Photograph of Junco nest provided by Mackenzie Szerlog

-Kitsap Audubon Society will offer up to six (6) scholarships to graduating high school seniors from Kitsap County who wish to pursue a 2- or 4-year degree in Environmental Studies, Forestry, Marine or Wildlife Biology, or related fields of study.
+Kitsap Audubon Society will offer up to six (6) General Scholarships to graduating high school seniors from Kitsap County who wish to pursue a 2- or 4-year degree in Environmental Studies, Forestry, Marine or Wildlife Biology, or related fields of study.
 Selection will be based on quality of application responses, academic history, letters of recommendation, and evidence of interest in the chosen field through related projects and activities.

-Award Amount: An award of $1,000 each will be granted to up to six students for tuition, books, and fees.
+• An award of $1,000 each will be granted to up to six students for tuition, books, and fees.
 Funds will be sent directly to the school of attendance by early September and applied to the student’s account.

-Eligibility Requirements: To be considered for a scholarship, an applicant must:
+• To be considered for a scholarship, an applicant must:

 • Be a resident of Kitsap County

-• Be a high school senior graduating from a Kitsap County high school in 2024.
+• Be a high school senior graduating from a Kitsap County high school in 2025.

 • Show good academic standing.